 Emma Rush’s career has commanded world recognition.
 Recent touring highlights include a four-city tour in China, starting with the Altamira Shanghai International Guitar Festival, appearances at guitar festivals including Festival de Guitarras Lagos de Moreno (Mexico), the Nyköping Gitaarseminarium (Sweden), and a prestigious concert at the Internationales Gitarren Symposion, Iserlohn (Germany).
 Canadian appearances have included concerts in Edmonton, Calgary, Halifax, Moncton, and Winnipeg, along with performances throughout Ontario as both a soloist and chamber musician.
 She performs regularly as Azuline Duo with flutist Sara Traficante with appearances in 2017 at the Sauble Beach Guitar Festival (ON), Calgary, Edmonton, and Lethbridge in Alberta, a tour of Nova Scotia, and Whitehorse in the Yukon.
 Rush was a featured Debut Atlantic artist and toured throughout Canada’s Maritime Provinces in the 2016-17 season.

 Rush is an avid collaborator and has presented music with Canadian guitarist Timothy Phelan, toured with German guitarist Eva Beneke, appeared as a soloist with Symphony on the Bay, Cambridge Symphony Orchestra, Musicata Choir, and Sinfonia Ancaster, and has recently performed with Canadian rock legend Rik Emmet and fingerstyle guitar powerhouse Don Ross.

 In 2017, Emma Rush was included in a line up of all-star Canadian guitarists including Bruce Cockburn and Jesse Cook in the Group of Seven Guitar Project documentary commissioned by the McMichael Canadian Art Collection.

 In February, 2018, Rush was on Malcolm Island, BC, as the Sointula Artist-in-Residence.
-She will be in residence at GEDOK in Lübeck, Germany in the fall of 2018 to prepare a new recording project.
+She was in residence at GEDOK in Lübeck, Germany in the fall of 2018 to reseach and prepare a new recording project.